0xsh4n/subcracker/README.md

 5. Commit your changes (`git commit -am 'Add new feature'`)
 6. Push to the branch (`git push origin feature-branch`)
 7. Create a new Pull Request

-Please follow the existing code style and include appropriate documentation and tests for new features.

 ## License